 Suwannee is laced with man-made canals that tie into the Suwannee River and provide access to the excellent fishing waters in the river and the nearby Gulf of Mexico.

 There are many vacation homes along the canals and a fair number of permanent residents.

 There are two marinas in town that serve the needs of the commercial and sport fishermen that love the area.
 The village also has a post office, church, motel and restaurant.

 Because of the environmentally sensitive marsh land that surrounds the settlement, it stands little risk of becoming one of Florida's huge sprawling urban areas in the future.

-Suwannee is not far from another interesting little village, Fowler's Bluff, located on the other side of the river.
+Suwannee is not far from another interesting little village named Fowler's Bluff, located on the other side of the river.
 It's only about 10 miles as the crow flies so it's an easy boat trip.

 If you visit Suwannee and Fowler's Bluff you will be among the few Florida citizens or visitors who ever have.
-These Old Florida communities are truly on the back roads.